Morning sickness, which nausea and vomiting affect about two out of every three pregnant women.

 - Prior history of severe morning sickness

-- Multiparity or already having borne one or more children (though, in contrast, one of the largest studies has shown primiparity to be a risk factor)
+- Multiparity or already having given birth to one or more children (though, in contrast, one of the largest studies has shown primiparity to be a risk factor)

 - Female fetal gender increases the risk by about 50%